Nebr1s/Nebr1s/README.md

 <p align="left">
 I'm a aspiring Computer Science (Infrastructure) student at Technological University Dublin, graduating in 2027.

-💻 I have a strong foundation in programming languages such as Python, Java, C, and TypeScript, and have honed skills in Web Development, Networking (Cisco Certified), and my CompTIA A+ certificate.
+💻 I have a strong foundation in programming languages such as Python, Java, C, PHP, and TypeScript, and have honed skills in Web Development, Networking (Cisco Certified), and my CompTIA A+ certificate.

 🛠 I have developed several projects, including a online casino and currently working on a duo project webpage.